WDI-SEA/notes/05-node-express/express-sequelize/many-to-many.md

 ### Add a unique toy to a pet.

-In order to add a unique toy to a pet, we must first try to find or create a pet, in order to make sure it is in fact unique.
+In order to add a unique toy to a pet, we need to first find (or create) a pet to associate the toy to.

-Secondly, we must attach a toy to the pet, using some built in helpers.
+Secondly, we must have a toy to attach to the pet, then we can associate them.

-Some ORM has capabilities to do a bulk create on an object associations, but that kind of logic is not built in Sequelize.
+Some ORMs have functions to perform a bulk create on an object associations, but that kind of logic is not built in Sequelize.
+The list of special methods/mixins available on Sequelize N:M associations can be found in the [documentation here](https://sequelize.org/master/manual/assocs.html#-code-foo-belongstomany-bar----through--baz-----code-).

 ```javascript
 // First, get a reference to a pet.